JaxonRailey/js-nova-fetch-wrapper/README.md

 ## Installation

-To use the Nova library in your project, you can install it using npm:
+To use the Nova library in your project, just include it through the script tag in your html:

 ```html
 <script src="nova.js"></script>